2022 Cambodian League 2

 The 2022 Cambodian League 2 is the 5th season of the Cambodian League 2, second-tier football league for association football clubs in Cambodia.
 A total of 12 football clubs are competing in the league.
-Electricite du Cambodge are the champion of the 2022 season and are promoted to Cambodian Premier League next season alongside ISI Dangkor Senchey.
+Electricite du Cambodge are the champion of the 2022 season; however, they are not met the requirement of national club licensing criteria alongside the third place National Police and the fourth place Koh Kong.
+Thus, they're ineligible for promotion.
+That leaves the runners up ISI Dangkor Senchey and the fifth place Prey Veng to be promoted for Cambodian Premier League next season.